-Bend is a modest sized city in Central Oregon, through which the Deschutes River flows down from the Cascade Mountains to wind through the forests of Ponderosa Pine and sagebrush of the high desert.
-With that kind of natural beauty, it’s no wonder that Bend has become known as a gateway for outdoor adventure, from river rafting to running.
-Our guide to running in Bend, Oregon incorporates a combination of road routes and some trail running highlights.
+Bend is a fast-growing, outdoor mecca of a city in Central Oregon.
+Runners will love the varied geography and terrain, all within close proximity: from paths along the Deschutes River, which flows down from the Cascade Mountains to wind through the forests of Ponderosa Pine, to the rocks and sagebrush of the nearby high desert.
+Our guide to running in Bend incorporates a combination of road routes and some trail running highlights.

-Bend is a smaller city, and it’s public transportation is comparative.
-The Cascades East Transit bus system has ten routes around town, as well as a bus to Mt.
+Runners also love Bend for its year-round sunny weather.
+For transport. the Cascades East Transit bus system has ten routes around town, as well as a bus to Mt.
 Bachelor in the winter and a “Ride the River” shuttle in summer.
-The city is also very bike and pedestrian friendly, so it’s easy to find your way around on your own two feet!
+Bend is also very bike and pedestrian friendly.